velartrill/velartrill.github.io/orig/conspirators.md

 "Only once," I reply at length.
 The chime rings and the ascender capsule rises slowly into view, the gate lattice unlatching.
 Lena pulls it open and leads me gently through, shutting it behind us.

-"Lobby, please," he says to the attendant, a mousy little Marakki woman I haven't seen before.
+"Lobby, please," he says to the attendant, a mousy little Marak I haven't seen before.
 Instinctively I take stock of her, parsing out the little details of her body language, the lines and folds of her uniform, the way the fabric of her clothing distorts as her body moves.
 The bruise under her left eye.
 No concealed weapon, no martial training — my rational mind scoffs at the thought; a Marak?
-She'd break her arm if she so much as threw a punch at me.
+She'd break her arm if she so much as fired a pistol.
 I relax fractionally, offering her a token smile as she twiddles the dials and switches that control the contraption we're riding in.

 "When was that, if you don't mind me asking?"